f3d-app/install-mesa-windows-action/README.md

 Note that this action will define `GALLIUM_DRIVER` environnement variable that is needed for mesa to work as expected.

+The path can contain wildcards, which means the mesa files can be copied to multiple directories in a single action use.
+If the directories do not exists, they will be created.

 ## Defining mesa version

 Which mesa version to use can be set like this: